Anne and Olivier Bernard in June 2015 during Vinexpo dinner at Domaine de Chevalier

 Domaine de Chevalier 1987 93p

 Tasted in April 2005.
 Light golden.
-It had great acacia and peach in the nose and palate and was full-bodied with many nuances, well-balanced, and superbly composed.
+It had marvelous notes of acacia and peach on the nose and palate, and was full-bodied with many nuances, well-balanced, and superbly composed.
 This wine was made sublimely.
-I will continue like that for additional 10-12 years.
+It will hold for additional 10-12 years.

 Domaine de Chevalier 1986 93p

 Tasted in April 2005.
 Light yellow.
 The nose and palate possessed a very concentrated aroma of lemon budding, fresh acidity, splendid structure, and great complexity.
 The great length at the palate and delicate aftertaste completed this excellent wine beautifully.
-It has the same keeping ability as in 1987.
+It retains the same keeping ability as it did in 1987.

 Domaine de Chevalier 1985 95p

 Tasted five times - last time in October 2015.
 Consistent notes.
 Sunflower yellow.
 It was fat on the nose and palate with a strong aroma of lemon and melon.
-All were in a very sophisticated package with elegance and finesse.
+All this was in a very sophisticated package with elegance and finesse.
 It is a delightful sip now and in the next 8-12 years.
-However, it still shows its young age - no significant aging since 2006.
+However, it still shows its youthful age - no significant aging has occurred since 2006.

 Domaine de Chevalier 1984 93p

-Tasted twice - last time in April 2014.
-Consistent notes.
-Light yellow.
-It had a sophisticated nose of pear, apple, and peach.
-The palate showed excellent structure, delicate elegance and refinement, and harmony with the long and round aftertaste.
-Just enjoy this pretty wine, which will last 10-12 years.
+I tasted it twice, the last time in April 2014.
+It has consistent notes and is light yellow.
+It has a sophisticated nose of pears, apples, and peaches.
+The palate showed excellent structure, delicate elegance, and refinement, with harmony and a long, round aftertaste.
+Enjoy this lovely wine, which will last 10-12 years.

 Domaine de Chevalier 1983 90p

 Tasted in April 2005.
 Straw yellow.
 There was an intense and mature nose with a lemon/citrus aroma.
-On the light side of the palate but shows many nuances, finesse, and nice length.
-It is drinkable now and in the next 5-7 years.
+It is light but shows many nuances, finesse, and nice length.
+It is drinkable now and will remain so for the next 5-7 years.

 Domaine de Chevalier 1982 94p

 Tasted in April 2005.
 Yellow.
-It showed a classic young nose of apple and lemon peel, which was quite intense and was smooth and refined on the palate with excellent structure and lasting aftertaste.
+It showed a classic young nose of apple and lemon peel, which was quite intense, smooth, and refined on the palate, with excellent structure and a lasting aftertaste.
 There was plenty of fresh acidity, which tied all things together beautifully.
 A magnificent and stylish wine can easily be stored in the cellar for another 10-15 years.

 Domaine de Chevalier 1981 90p

 Tasted in April 2005.
 Light golden.
-The nose showed well enough some age, but intensity and freshness were intact.
-It was well concentrated and long on the palate and had marked acidity, which didn't disturb the balance in this splendid wine.
+The nose showed signs of age, but the intensity and freshness were intact.
+It was well-concentrated and long on the palate, with marked acidity that didn't disrupt the balance in this splendid wine.
 You can enjoy it now and in the next 3-5 years.

 Domaine de Chevalier 1979 96p

 Tasted in April 2005.
 Yellow.
-It had a deep nose of acacia flower and citrus with the scent of peach.
-This wine was extremely well proportioned and opulent, delicate and refined on the palate with great length.
-It all was just marvelously and beautifully well-composed.
-Here you see a terrific example of white Bordeaux art.
-It will easily manage to stay excellent for another ten years.
+It had a deep nose of acacia flowers and citrus, with a scent of peach.
+This wine was highly well-proportioned and opulent, delicate and refined on the palate, with great length.
+It was all just marvelously and beautifully well-composed.
+Here, you see a terrific example of white Bordeaux.
+It will easily remain excellent for another ten years.

 Domaine de Chevalier 1978 92p

 Tasted in April 2005.
 Corn yellow.
 It reminded me of 1975, but this wine had more intensity and better structure.
-It appeared as tasty as in 1975.
-This fine wine will keep longer than in 1975.
-Tasted again in October 2008 - same impressions and same rating.
+It still appeared as tasty as it did in 1975.
+This fine wine will last longer than it did in 1975.
+I tasted it again in October 2008 with the same impressions and rating.

 Domaine de Chevalier 1975 91p

 Tasted twice in April 2005.
 Consistent notes.
 Paler in color than 1970.
-There was enough aroma of apples and pear on the nose, and the palate was concentrated with a long finish.
-Acidity in this wine made every attempt to get all attention, but fruit sweetness balanced it perfectly.
-It was superb wine to enjoy for another 4-5 years.
+There was a noticeable aroma of apples and pears on the nose, and the palate was concentrated, with a long, lingering finish.
+The acidity in this wine made every attempt to capture all attention, but the fruit sweetness balanced it perfectly.
+It was a superb wine that would have been enjoyable for another 4-5 years.

 Domaine de Chevalier 1971 89p

 Tasted three times - last time in October 2019.
 Not consistent notes.
-A splendid and energetic wine with fine acidity, corresponding fruit, and a delicate round aftertaste.
+It is a splendid and energetic wine, characterized by fine acidity, corresponding fruit flavors, and a delicate, rounded aftertaste.
 Not bad for a 30+ years old white wine.
 That was in April 2002.
 Seventeen years later, this wine showed an evident touch of oxidized flavors, which indicated fading away.

 Domaine de Chevalier 1970 93p

 Tasted in April 2005.
 Golden.
-It offered aromatic acacia and apple, fine intensity, and depth.
-This wine was fat on the palate with finesse and firm structure, showing the splendid interplay between acidity and sweetness.
+It offered aromatic notes of acacia and apple, with fine intensity and depth.
+This wine was full-bodied on the palate, with finesse and a firm structure, showcasing a splendid interplay between acidity and sweetness.
 Even if this wine was 35 years old, it was fresh as a young one and showed no sign of advanced age.
-Beautiful and well-crafted wine to keep for ten more years.
+A beautiful and well-crafted wine that will keep for ten more years.

 Domaine de Chevalier 1964 89p

 Tasted in April 2014.
-Interesting old wine sherry flavors, well--balanced.
+Interesting old wine with sherry flavors, well-balanced.
+Ok.

 Domaine de Chevalier 1961 92p